steve1281/Intro_To_Web_API_CSHARP/README.md

 ```

 ## Versioning
-- for now, not that there is a ApiDemo v1
+- for now, note that there is a ApiDemo v1
 - you will be able to call supported versions
 - generally, you start with version 1, and update with production releases